sujalshirke85/Indian_Airlines_Flights_Records_2019_EDA/README.md

 This EDA project successfully identified key pricing factors for flights and revealed strong patterns in seasonal, airline, route-based variations using Python, pandas, matplot and seaborn.

-Questions Answered:
+> Questions Answered:

-Which are the top 5 most frequent routes ?
+* Which are the top 5 most frequent routes ?

-Which Airline has the most number of journeys ?
+* Which Airline has the most number of journeys ?

-How does the number of stops affect flight price ?
+* How does the number of stops affect flight price ?

-Which month has the highest and lowest average ticket price for non-stop flights ?
+* Which month has the highest and lowest average ticket price for non-stop flights ?

-Dataset Used:
+▫️Dataset Used:

-Source: Kaggle
+▫️Source: Kaggle

-Tools & Libraries:
+> Tools & Libraries:

-Python
+🔘Python

-pandas
+🔘pandas

-matplotlib
+🔘matplotlib

-seaborn
+🔘seaborn

-Jupyter Notebook
+🔘Jupyter Notebook